To establish a commission to develop a national strategy and recommendations for reducing fatalities resulting from child abuse and neglect.

 This bill was enacted after being signed by the President on January 14, 2013.

+GovTrack.us.
+(2020).
 H.R.
-6655--112th Congress: Protect Our Kids Act of 2012.
-(2012).
-In www.GovTrack.us.
-Retrieved March 11, 2014, from http://www.govtrack.us/congress/bills/112/hr6655
+6655 — 112th Congress: Protect our Kids Act of 2012.
+Retrieved from https://www.govtrack.us/congress/bills/112/hr6655

 “H.R.
-6655--112th Congress: Protect Our Kids Act of 2012.” www.GovTrack.us.
+6655 — 112th Congress: Protect our Kids Act of 2012.” www.GovTrack.us.
 2012.
-March 11, 2014 <http://www.govtrack.us/congress/bills/112/hr6655>
+June 4, 2020 <https://www.govtrack.us/congress/bills/112/hr6655>

 |title=H.R.
 6655 (112th)